techidaily/site-facebook/source/_posts/keeping-memories-alive-vs-removing-loved-ones-from-fb.md

 1. Enter the email address that was used to create that account in the**Account's Email Address** section.
 ![Give deceased persons accounts email address](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/10/Give-complete-details-in-the-form.jpg)
 2. Choose the reason why you are requesting the removal of this account.
 Facebook also entertains special requests only after the account has been memorialized.
 Tap the**I Understand** check box.
 3. Enter the documents required by Facebook to confirm the death of that person.
 It can be an original death certificate.
 For those who do not have access to a death certificate, you can provide anything like a birth certificate, power of attorney, or an obituary.
-Here is a list of the[acceptable documentation needed for Facebook account deletion](https://www.facebook.com/help/1518259735093203/?helpref=related%5Farticles) .
+Here is a list of the [acceptable documentation needed for Facebook account deletion](https://www.facebook.com/help/1518259735093203/?helpref=related%5Farticles) .
 4. Choose an image or PDF depending on the document you were issued.
 Make sure they are authentic and come with a state seal for assurance.
 5. Under**When Did They Pass Away** , select the date of death.
 6. Press**Send** .

  Facebook takes a couple of days to review a request.
 After that, the account will be deleted if you can satisfy Facebook that the person has actually passed away.

- If your account is to be deleted, the legacy contact will be able to[download the Facebook account data](https://www.makeuseof.com/tag/download-entire-facebook-history-data-downloader/) to save what's necessary.
+ If your account is to be deleted, the legacy contact will be able to [download the Facebook account data](https://www.makeuseof.com/tag/download-entire-facebook-history-data-downloader/) to save what's necessary.

 ## Get Your Loved Ones Memorialized or Removed From Facebook Once They Die